40 essential newsletters every journalist should read

 Journalist, consultant and researcher Luba Kassova explores themes such as generational and intergenerational shifts, democracy, equality, media, and AI.

-A biweekly newsletter, claiming to be the world's largest journalism jobs board, pulling together vacancies from national and international newsrooms.
+A biweekly newsletter, claiming to be the world's largest journalism jobs board, pulls together vacancies from national and international newsrooms.
+The newsletter recently moved from Substack to Ghost so you may need to resubscribe.

 A biweekly newsletter concentrating on the business model behind digital publications.
 Expect case studies and deep analysis.